 During his ten years in New York City, he primarily studied and performed at The People’s Improv Theater (The PIT), The Upright Citizens Brigade Theater and The Magnet Theater.
 For two years, Justin taught and coached improv at The PIT while performing weekly on a PIT house team, The Wilhelm.
 He co-created and co-hosted a podcast about improvisation entitled “Improvised New York” with Elizabeth Quinn.

-In 2010, Justin co-founded Steel City Improv Theater (The SCIT) with his wife, Kasey Daley, in 2010.
-Since then, they have taught of over 1000 people improvisation and have conducted workshops for organizations such as THE UNIVERSITY of PITTSBURGH, CARNEGIE MELLON UNIVERSITY, BAYER and KRAFT HEINZ.
-He is currently the Education Director of Steel City Improv Theater Training Program.
+In 2010, Justin co-founded Steel City Improv Theater (The SCIT) with his wife, Kasey Daley.
+Since then, they have taught of over 2000 people improvisation and have conducted workshops for organizations such as THE UNIVERSITY of PITTSBURGH, BAYER, CARNEGIE MELLON UNIVERSITY and KRAFT HEINZ.
+He is currently the Education Director of Steel City Improv Theater Training Program and Lead Facilitator for SCITWorks Corporate Training.

 Ben got his first exposure to improv at workshops put on by Irony City.
 He began taking classes at SCIT in May 2011 and hasn’t looked back since.